alexdunae/yana/README.md

 ## WordPress and version control

 WordPress is a git submodule.
-We don't deploy any of the core WP files, just the theme (TODO: and plugins?).
+We don't deploy any of the core WP files, just the theme.

 To upgrade the local version of WordPress to whatever is the latest, run: